-Based on the discussion at the third session of the Committee of Experts on International Cooperation in Tax Matters held in 2006, the subcommittee on permanent establishment prepared a proposed amended UN Model Commentary to Article 5.
+Based on the discussions and decisions taken at the third session of the Committee of Experts on International Cooperation in Tax Matters held in 2007, the subcommittee on Definition of Permanent Establishment prepared the finalised version of a new Commentary to the current article 5 of the Model Tax Convention.
+This reflects the minor changes agreed in discussion at the third session in 2007, when the paper was finalised, and is presented for information only.

-\The present paper was prepared by the subcommittee on Definition of permanent establishment (Coordinator: Mr. Sollund).
+\ This paper is a revised version of the E/C.18/2007/CRP.3, which was presented at the third session of the Committee of Experts on International Cooperation in Tax Matters.
+The present paper was prepared by the subcommittee on permanent establishment (Coordinator: Mr. Sollund).
 The views and opinions expressed are those of the authors and do not necessarily represent those of the United Nations.